6 Things to Know About Public Service Loan Forgiveness During the COVID-19 Emergency

 Receiving Credit During the Payment Suspension

 As a reminder, the best way to benefit from and to confirm you are meeting PSLF requirements is to submit your PSLF form annually.
 Use the PSLF Help Tool to complete your PSLF form.
 Print it, sign it, have your employer sign it, and submit it to FedLoan Servicing.
-Keep these signature requirements below in mind before submitting your ECF.
+Keep the signature requirements in mind before submitting your form.

 Note: When you visit the FedLoan Servicing website, the timeline for reaching the number of qualifying payments for PSLF may appear to have been extended.
 This is only temporary.
 Your estimated eligibility date for forgiveness will be corrected.